Corporate Employee Transportation Service Market Size and Share

 Recent Industry Developments

-• June 2025: Swvl, a prominent player in the mobility sector, has made its foray into the European market by launching a Software as a Service (SaaS) platform in the United Kingdom.
-The company has already clinched its inaugural enterprise contract, underscoring the platform's potential as a globally sought-after solution for digitizing mobility and enhancing workforce mobility.
+• June 2025: Swvl, a leading name in the mobility sector, has expanded into Europe, debuting its Software-as-a-Service (SaaS) platform in the UK.
+With the signing of its first enterprise contract, the company highlights the platform's promise as a coveted global solution for digitizing mobility and boosting workforce mobility.

-• November 2024: Detroit has taken a significant step forward by expanding its Accessibil-D autonomous shuttle service, a venture sparked by the success of a pilot program that achieved remarkable 10-minute wait times.
-Funded by a generous USD 7.5 million grant from the U.S. Department of Transportation, this initiative aims to revolutionize local transit, offering an innovative and efficient solution for residents and visitors alike.
+• November 2024: Detroit expanded its Accessibil-D autonomous shuttle service, building on the success of a pilot program that boasted impressive 10-minute wait times.
+With a substantial USD 7.5 million grant from the U.S. Department of Transportation, this initiative seeks to transform local transit by providing a cutting-edge, efficient solution for residents and visitors alike.

 • August 2024: The Michigan Department of Transportation has invested a substantial USD 1.67 million to bring to life the innovative Connect AV shuttle, which will traverse a vibrant 10.8-mile urban route.
 This ambitious project is designed to achieve full autonomy, showcasing the future of transportation in the cities.